 The versatility of stickers is one of their most impressive features; they can be stuck in most places and to most things.
-If you’re still unconvinced by the potential uses for stickers, here’s a few of the more unusual marketing ideas to out there:
+If you’re still unconvinced by the potential uses for stickers, here are a few of the more unusual marketing ideas to out there:

 An American restaurant was trying to show the world how hot its chicken wings were.
-To emphasise this they put a sticker of a man’s screaming face around the centre break light on their company car.
-Whenever the car stopped the red break light lit up and it looked like the man’s burning tongue… after eating one too many hot wings.
+To emphasise this they put a sticker of a man’s screaming face around the centre brake light on their company car.
+Whenever the car stopped the red brake light lit up and it looked like the man’s burning tongue… after eating one too many hot wings.

 Going to a safari park can be an immersive experience.
 To illustrate this enterprising staff had some unique car window stickers printed.
 The effect looked like there was an ostrich or a zebra staring right into your car, showing how much you get closer to the animals than you can at a zoo.
 (Not in this image though.
 We just liked this image!)